dvdocumentation/simplebasedoc/database.rst

 .. code-block:: Python

-     db = SimpleBase("database_name",path="path to database",timeout=<timeout>)
+     db = SimpleBase("database_name",path="path_to_database",timeout=<timeout>)

-The database name is the name of the directory where the data is stored.
-Path (optional) – path to the base directory.
+The database_name is the name of the directory where the data is stored.
+Path (optional) – path to the database directory.
 Timeout (optional) – the maximum allowable table lock wait time in seconds during multi-user work.
 The default is 60 seconds.

 All data is in collections.
 Each collection is a separate file on disk.
 In this case, the collection data is always in RAM in a dictionary, but at each access it is checked if there are any changes in the data by another user/thread.